ziqiya/copyReminder/README.md

 # copyReminder

-Copy and export the reminder list from the web version of iCloud
+Copy and export the reminder list in the web version of iCloud.
+After installing the Tampermonkey plugin, install this script to use it.

 ## Summary
 Used for ios icloud to copy reminders